jrobind/dev-jot/README.md

 This is a no-thrills [CRUD application](https://www.codecademy.com/articles/what-is-crud).
 Lesson notes are currently stored in the browser's local storage.
 The purpose of the app is to enable those who are self-teaching to create a simple, clean store for all of their tutorial and lesson notes.

 There are two versions of the app.
-The main, default version is located in the `master` branch.
-I wanted to keep the master branch as purely HTML, CSS and Vanilla JavaScript so there are learning opportunities for contributors to work with the fundamentals.
+The main, default version is located within the `app-main` directory.
+This default version of the app is purely HTML, CSS and Vanilla JavaScript so there are learning opportunities for contributors to work with the fundamentals.

-The second version is built using React and is located in the [react branch](https://github.com/jrobind/dev-jot/tree/react).
+The second version is built using React and is located within the `app-react` directory.
 This provides an opportunity for contributors who are looking to work with a front-end framework to get their hands dirty.

 Before contributing I highly recommend you play around with the [live version](https://dev-jot.netlify.app) and actually use it for some basic note-taking.
 What sucks about it?
 What could be improved?
 Have you spotted any bugs?